Piperacillin: Pharmacokinetics

 Piperacillin is generally available in their stable form as crystallized potassium or sodium salt, quickly losing bactericidal activity upon dissolution due to their short half-lives.
 As the gastrointestinal tract does not absorb piperacillin and tazobactam, they are dissolved in a solution before being administered to a patient, through parenteral means.
 Excreted through renal mechanisms like glomerular or tubular filtration as a component of urine, uncontrolled dosages of the drug can cause renal dysfunction and competitive inhibition of excretion, delaying piperacillin-tazobactam excretion, and endangering patients to drug exposure.

 Although the distribution of the drug remained the same, the half-life for elimination increased by three to five folds for patients diagnosed with renal dysfunction.
-Measured by creatinine clearance (CrCl), patients with less than 30ml/min of clearance had significantly reduced levels of piperacillin/tazobactam excretion, measuring down to 35% of the initial dosage, while the area under the curve (AUC) for piperacillin increased by about three folds for those with less than 20ml/min.
-A reduced dosage or alteration in the interval of administration is recommended for patients lying under 40ml/min of CrCl, depending on the severity of dysfunction.
+Measured by creatinine clearance (CrCl), patients with less than 30 mL/min of clearance had significantly reduced levels of piperacillin/tazobactam excretion, measuring down to 35% of the initial dosage, while the area under the curve (AUC) for piperacillin increased by about three folds for those with less than 20 mL/min.
+A reduced dosage or alteration in the interval of administration is recommended for patients lying under 40 mL/min of CrCl, depending on the severity of dysfunction.

 Renal is the main pathway for drug elimination for both tazobactam and piperacillin in the body.
-While there are other non-renal means of drug elimination like Hepatobiliary excretion, they occur less frequently.
+While there are other non-renal means of drug elimination like hepatobiliary excretion, they occur less frequently.
 A substantial amount (~80%) of piperacillin found in urine when excreted through glomerular and tubular filtration is unmetabolized.
 Tazobactam renal elimination may be significantly reduced through piperacillin interaction, dropping from 63.7% to 56.8% of the administered dose over a 24-hour period.
 Piperacillin may be actively diffused through filtration into the biliary tract during renal clearing, indicated by a generally higher concentration of piperacillin than tazobactam in the bile.
 The metabolites that make up the remaining percentage in the excreted urine are composed of M1 (inactive) and N-desethyl-piperacillin (active), formed from the division of β-lactam rings of both tazobactam and piperacillin respectively.

 Due to the hydrophilic nature of piperacillin-tazobactam, a volume distribution of ~15 L amounting to various sites (tissues) is desired, as hydrophilic compounds are not able to pass through plasma membranes as easily as hydrophobic compounds.
-Concentrations often in the range of 90 MIC or above are located in specific areas including the gallbladder, lung, muscle, and skin, making up 16 - 85% of the plasma concentrations.
+Concentrations often in the range of 90 MIC or above are located in specific areas including the gallbladder, lung, muscle, and skin, making up 16–85% of the plasma concentrations.
 The concentration of piperacillin-tazobactam is especially lower in fatty tissue, making up less than 10% of the plasma concentrations.